-Collection Summary* Provide a summary of the collection (live or inanimate) and the collection policy including: 1) Size and scope of collection(s) the museum owns or uses; 2) Conservation and care; and 3) Inventory/registration methods.
+Collection Summary* Provide a summary of the collection (live or inanimate) and the collection policy including: 1) Size and scope of collection(s) the museum owns or uses; 2) Conservation and care; and 3) Overview/brief list of inventory/registration methods.
 If you are not a collecting institution answer Not Applicable.